Vehrik/FarOut/Characters/7-PlayDeck.md

 Spades).
 Each Card Suit corresponds with one of the 4 Character Cores.
 Each player and the GM needs their own personal Play Deck.

-Ideally, they are high-quality, durable playing cards with Suits distinguished by colour, but low-budget decks can be made out of readily available materials in a pinch.
+Ideally, they are high-quality, durable playing cards with the Suits distinguished by colour and symbol, but low-budget decks can be made out of readily available materials in a pinch.

 When you attempt a Challenge, you draw the top card from your Play Deck.
 The value on the card (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack(11), Queen(12), King(13), Ace(11//1),
 Joker(15//0)) is added to the value of the corresponding Core of your Character.

+Jacks, Queens and Kings are worth 11, 12, and 13 respectively.

 If you draw an Ace, if it is of the correct colour, it is equivalent to 14, but if it is the wrong colour, it is equivalent to a 1.

-If you draw a Joker, if it is the wrong colour, it is worth 0, and you automatically Bust during your next turn, but if it is the right colour, it is worth 15, and you automatically Bang during your next turn.
-A colour is "correct" if you are using the colour of its associated Core (Black for Speed and Brawn, Red for Brain and Heart)
+If you draw a Joker, if it is the wrong colour, it is worth 0, and you automatically Bust during your next Turn, but if it is the correct colour, it is worth 15, and you automatically Bang during your next Turn.
+A colour is "correct" if you are using the colour of its associated Core (Black for Speed and Brawn, Red for Brain and Heart).

 As discussed in the Core Section, when your Character is faced with a Challenge, you combine the Card's face value with the Challenges associated Core.

 This number is your Attempt Score.
-The having an Attempt be greater than or equal to the Challenge's Difficulty results in an increasing degree of success.
-Falling short results in failure, with increasesingly severe punishments the more points you fail by.
+Having an Attempt Score greater than or equal to the Challenge's Difficulty results in an increasing degree of success.
+Falling short results in failure, with increasingly severe punishments the more points you fail by.

-The GM is at sole discretion to determine the value of a Challenge's Difficulty, but the following chart should guide their decisions:
+The GM is at sole discretion to determine the value of a Challenge's Difficulty, but the following chart should loosely guide their decisions:

   <5  -> Mundane

            These are actions that most humans encounter at least once or twice a day that are still easily failed if you aren't paying attention.
 They would